 It always bugged me how naive Jack was about Vlad, treating him like his best friend despite how Vlad acted around him.
 But then it hit me: Vlad isn't just a friend he hadn't seen in twenty years and who now only makes the barest possible pretense of actually liking him—he's a friend who Jack accidentally put into the hospital for five years, ruining his life for a while, and who has only recently (apparently) forgiven him.
 Jack probably feels guilty and really, really wants to see friendship and forgiveness where there isn't any.
 It could also be that he can see Vlad hasn't entirely forgiven him, despite having gotten back in touch, and he's trying very hard to show that he still cares and is a good friend—trying to make up for the past.
 Either way, it's suddenly easy to see why Jack would overlook/ignore all the various hints that Vlad hates him.

 Marathoning the series, I've realized just how brilliant Jack and Maddie really are.
-At the beggining everyone just sees them as ghost obssessed kooks.
+At the beginning everyone just sees them as ghost obsessed kooks.
 But here's the thing.
 All their ghost catching inventions work perfectly, despite the fact they've never even seen a ghost!

 How about the scene where Dark Danny kills his human half?
 Nightmare Fuel in and of itself, right?
 However, look at how Dan's looming over Danny with his fangs bared and tongue lashing about.
 I'm a Humanitarian, anyone?